acidlabsStudios/EmployeeHandbook/our-tools.md

 URL: https://acidlabs.highrisehq.com/

-__Proposify__ - We use this proposal management tool to build out proposals for clients and to do some pipeline management that gets synced with Xero, Highrise and Harvest.
+__Proposify__ - We use this proposal management tool to build out proposals for clients and to do some pipeline management that gets synced with Xero and Highrise.

 URL: https://acidlabs.proposify.biz/proposals/